-The 1980s saw а proliferation of clandestine activities and solidarity networks that strengthened the cohesion society.
-Discussion of civil aroups. 'samizdat' (self-published) publications and cultural events created a space for resistance and the exchange of ideas. outside the strict control of the state.
-These initiatives kept the flame of protest alive and prepared the ground for wider mobilisation
+The 1980s proliferation saw а clandestine activities and solidarity networks that strengthened the cohesion society.
+Discussion of civil 'samizdat' (self-published) publications and cultural events created a space for resistance and the exchange of ideas, outside the strict control of the state.
+These initiatives kept the flame of protest alive and prepared the ground for wider mobilisation.